 - 1 cup barbecue sauce, store-bought or homemade

-1 Coat the chicken pieces with vegetable oil and sprinkle salt over them on all sides.
-Prepare your grill for high, direct heat.
-If you are using charcoal or wood, make sure there is a cool side to the grill where there are fewer coals.
+2 Prepare grill: Prepare one side of your grill for high, direct heat.
+If you are using charcoal or wood, make sure there is a cool side to the grill where there are few to no coals.

 3 Sear chicken on hot side of grill, move to cool side: Lay the chicken pieces skin side down on the hottest side of the grill in order to sear the skin side well.
 Grill for 5-10 minutes, depending on how hot the grill is (you do not want the chicken to burn).

 4 Turn over and baste with barbecue sauce: Turn the chicken pieces over and baste them with with your favorite barbecue sauce.
-Cover the grill again and allow to cook for another 30 minutes.
-Repeat, turning the chicken pieces over, basting them with sauce, covering, and cooking for another 30 minutes.
+Cover the grill again and allow to cook for another 15-20 minutes.

 If you want, you can finish with a sear on the hot side of the grill.
 To do this, put the pieces, skin side down, on the hot side of the grill.
 Allow them to sear and blacken slightly for a minute or two.